Algebraic Surfaces in Positive Characteristic: Abstract

 \section{Abstract}

-These notes are intended as an overview and an introduction to the theory of algebraic surfaces in positive characteristic.
+These notes are an introduction to and an overview over the theory of algebraic surfaces over algebraically closed fields of positive characteristic.
+After a little bit of background in characteristic-$p$-geometry, we sketch the Kodaira--Enriques classification.
+Next, we turn to more special characteristic-$p$ topics, and end with lifting results, as well as applications to geometry in characteristic zero.
 We assume that the reader has a background in complex geometry and has seen the Kodaira--Enriques classification of complex surfaces before.